JaKooLit/Fedora-Hyprland/README.md

 )
 7. add "env = WLR_DRM_DEVICES,/dev/dri/cardX" to the ENVvariables config (.config/hypr/configs/ENVariables.conf)  ; X being where the symlink of the gpu points to
 ```
+- more info from the hyprland wiki [`Hyprland Wiki Link`](https://wiki.hyprland.org/FAQ/#my-external-monitor-is-blank--doesnt-render--receives-no-signal-laptop)

 - Fedora Sway Specific - swaylock conflicts with swaylock-effects.
 Lock screen would be only white.
 If decided to remove swaylock in favor with swaylock-effects, sway will be removed.
 So care

-more info from the hyprland wiki [`Hyprland Wiki Link`](https://wiki.hyprland.org/FAQ/#my-external-monitor-is-blank--doesnt-render--receives-no-signal-laptop)
+### ✨ CREDITS
+- a shout out to the one who created and maintaining Hyprland COPR Repo [`HYPRLAND COPR REPO`](https://copr.fedorainfracloud.org/coprs/solopasha/hyprland/)